SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 - `Install` and `UnInstall` events are being fired for provider-hosted add-ins when corresponding operations occur.
 - ALM APIs support app-only-based operations.

-ALM APIs are natively provided using REST APIs, but there are also additional CSOM extensions, PowerShell cmdlets, and the cross-platform Office 365 CLI available through SharePoint Patterns and Practices.
+ALM APIs are natively provided by using REST APIs, but there are additional CSOM extensions, PowerShell cmdlets, and the cross-platform Office 365 CLI available through SharePoint Patterns and Practices.

 > [!NOTE]
 > ALM APIs are not currently supported for the [site collection app catalog](../general-development/site-collection-app-catalog.md).
 Support will be added in early 2018.

 ## REST API

-### Add solution package to tenant app catalog
+### Add solution package to the tenant app catalog

 This API is designed to be executed in the context of the tenant app catalog site.